 Then arose new architects who after the manner of their barbarous nations erected buildings in that style which we call Gothic.1

-The Gothic period is a late medieval period in art history which spans from roughly 1140 to 1500 AD, with some continuance in the 16th century.
-It was the successor of the roman – or Romanesque – style and it was succeeded by the Renaissance.
-The term Gothic was given to this art style in the early 16th century by the Italian art historian and architect Giorgio Vasari, whom also coined the term renaissance, and it was meant as a derogatory term.
+The Gothic period is a late medieval period in art history that spans from roughly 1140 to 1500 AD, with some continuance in the 16th century.
+It was the successor of the Roman – or Romanesque – style and the Renaissance succeeded it.
+The term Gothic was given to this art style in the early 16th century by the Italian art historian and architect Giorgio Vasari, who also coined the term renaissance, and it was meant as a derogatory term.
 In the days this “Gothic” style was termed opus francigenum (from Latin: “French work”).

 The first appearance of Gothic architecture was in 1136 when the Saint-Denis cathedral (the burial site of French Kings, just north of Paris) was being rebuilt.
 The west facade of the cathedral was rebuilt first and the Romanesque influences are clearly visible in the rounded arches around the doors and windows.
 The idea of building to the sky – to come closer to God – is the most distinguishing feature of this early Gothic period.
 Other parts were rebuilt later and as the style evolved, other characteristic elements of the Gothic era emerged in the St.-Denis basilica.
 This abbey church is also regarded as the first cathedral to make use of stylistics in the rayonnant – or high Gothic – style.